 Not only is coconut oil a great natural moisturizer, but it is also antibacterial and antifungal.
 Take some chilled, solid coconut oil and massage on affected areas of your dog’s skin and coat.
 Chilling the oil slightly will provide some added itch relief.

-The antifungal and antibacterial qualities are great for dogs suffering from eczema, yeast infections, or insect bites and stings.
+The antifungal and antibacterial qualities are great for dogs suffering from itchy skin conditions such as eczema, yeast infections, or insect bites and stings.
+For dogs that are prone to itchy, dry skin, look for shampoo products that contain coconut oil.

 7. Chamomile or Green Tea